-- Exam papers will be made available on Moodle as pdf files.
+- Exam papers will be made available by the lecturers on Moodle as pdf files.
 Student access to the papers will only be possible from the start of the exam period.
 Students may print the exam papers; this is not necessary, however. - Solutions and answers can be written onto the printed exam papers or on a separate sheet of paper (by referring to the number of the exam question).
-The sheets used for mathematical working etc. have to be numbered. - After the exam time has elapsed, the single sheets need to be photographed or scanned (in legible display resolution) and need to be uploaded into the provided Moodle section within 10 minutes after the exam period has ended.
-Single sheets have to be saved into one file, or, if there are several files, uploaded into the respective folder.
+The sheets used for mathematical working etc. have to be numbered. - After the exam time has elapsed, the single sheets need to be photographed or scanned (in legible display resolution) and need to be uploaded into the provided Moodle section in the required format (e.g. pdf format) within 10 minutes after the exam period has ended.
+Single sheets have to be saved into one file, or, if there are several files, uploaded into the folder designated by the lecturer.
 The files must bear the student's name.
-The original exam papers must be kept by the students. - If any unexpected technical problems occur, these must be documented within 5 minutes maximum (e.g. by a screenshot) and sent to the lecturer by e-mail. - Exam papers can be viewed by the lecturers on Moodle. - The number of points scored will be communicated to the students on Moodle.
+The original exam papers must be kept by the students.

+- If any unexpected technical problems occur, these must be documented within five minutes maximum (e.g. by a screenshot) and sent to the lecturer by e-mail. - Exam papers can be viewed by the lecturers on Moodle. - The number of points scored will be communicated to the students on Moodle.
 Lecturers can also make use of the Moodle feedback function to provide detailed feedback on the exam result.
 This is especially recommended in view of students wanting to view the marked papers.